Introduction to Business & Computing at Plashet School

 - Information Communication Technology (ICT) – The study of how computer technology is used in the wider world.
 Students will learn how to use key applications and understand their role in data processing and communication.

-- GCSE ICT – This subject builds on the computing done at KS3.
+- GCSE ICT – This subject builds on the computing learning completed at KS3.
 Students study ICT use in the business environment and develop high level skills in using industry standard software.
-They have to analyse real world problems and design and implement their own solutions to solve these problems.
+They have to analyse real world problems and design and implement their own solutions to solve them.
 There are options within the course to study creative use of ICT and programming.
 The course is assessed by both a written examination and coursework.
-Currently the coursework element is worth 60% of the overall mark and the examination element is worth 40%.

 Please contact the school on email@example.com for further information.